Home » Africa » Equatorial Guinea Google Maps & Wiki

 Its capital city is Malabo, where the local time zone is UTC+1, which is 6 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Malabo: N/A.

 For nature lovers, we do note the following elevation data regarding Equatorial Guinea; mean elevation: 577 m, elevation extremes; lowest point: Atlantic Ocean 0 m, highest point: Pico Basile 3,008 m.
-The lengths of its total coastline are: 296 km and the length of the land boundaries is total: 528 km.
+The length of its total coastline are: 296 km and the length of the land boundaries is total: 528 km.

 Current environmental issues in Equatorial Guinea; tap water is non-potable; deforestation.